Sunoo/homebridge-dafang-mqtt-republish/README.md

     - `motionTracking`: Exposes motion tracking as a switch.
     - `motorsVertical`: Exposes tilting up and down as switches.
     - `motorsHorizontal`: Exposes panning left and right as switches.
+    - `motorsCalibrate`: Exposes calibration as a switch.
     - `recording`: Exposes video recording as a switch.
     - `snapshot`: Exposes snapshot as a switch.
     - `rtsp_mjpeg_server`: Exposes RTSP MJPEG server as a switch.
     - `rtsp_h264_server`: Exposes RTSP H264 server as a switch.
     - `remount_sdcard`: Exposes remounting SD card as a switch.
-    - `reboot`: Exposes rebotting as a switch.
+    - `reboot`: Exposes rebooting as a switch.